-A Magna Cum Laude graduate from Southern Methodist University in Dallas, Paul E. Michael, MD, received his medical degree from the University of Texas Medical Branch in Galveston, Texas.
+A Magna Cum Laude graduate from Southern Methodist University in Dallas, Dr. Paul E. Michael received his medical degree from the University of Texas Medical Branch in Galveston, Texas.
 He completed both his internship and residency in internal medicine at the University of Oklahoma and his fellowship in hematology and oncology at Brown University.

 Dr. Michael is one of the founding medical oncologists at Comprehensive Cancer Centers of Nevada (CCCN) and is an on-staff physician for several hospitals including Sunrise Hospital and Medical Center, St. Rose Dominican Hospital – San Martín Campus, Southern Hills Hospital and Spring Valley Hospital.
 Dr. Michael serves as clinical faculty for the Internal Medicine Residency at University of Nevada School of Medicine and also sits on the Curriculum Committee for the UNLV School of Medicine.
 He has previously served on the Board of Directors for the American Cancer Society and Leukemia and Lymphoma Society.